PriyaPilla/VARK-Learning/project1/README-TESTING.md

 A file will be created.
 Erase what's in there.

-The contents that work used are below:
+The contents that work are below:

 {